David Dephy: Biography

 Dephy's works have been published and anthologized in the U.S., UK, Mexico, Germany, Brazil.
-India, Ukraine, Georgia, New Zealand, Colombia by the many literary magazines, journals, and publishing houses.
-From 2015-2017 he served as the Creative Consultant for Poetry & Prose at the University of Georgia.
-In 2017 he was chosen as an Ambassador of Poetry by Julius Meinl, and his live performance of The Poet King – The Easter Verses at the Peace Cathedral of Georgia and the Evangelical-Baptist Church of Georgia led to his poetry officially being included in the Divine Liturgies.
-Dephy was collaborating with Georgian rock bands Lady Heroin, The Sanda and Homospouses on a bilingual English/Georgian multimedia projects.
+India, Ukraine, Georgia, New Zealand, and Colombia by many literary magazines, journals, and publishing houses.
+From 2015 to 2017, he served as the Creative Consultant for Poetry & Prose at the University of Georgia.
+In 2017, he was chosen as an Ambassador of Poetry by Julius Meinl, and his live performance of The Poet King – The Easter Verses at the Peace Cathedral of Georgia and the Evangelical-Baptist Church of Georgia led to his poetry officially being included in the Divine Liturgies.
+Dephy was collaborating with Georgian rock bands Lady Heroin, The Sanda, and Homospouses on a bilingual English/Georgian multimedia project.